helle253/notes/notes/misc.energy-drinks.md

 M150 Bottle - 5/10 - same as the can, i just like glass bottles more

 ![Guarana Original](assets/guarana-original.png)
-Guarana Original - Serbian.
-5/10 tastes like sour apple masking chemicals
+Guarana Original - Serbian - 5/10 tastes like sour apple masking chemicals

 ![Alokozay](assets/alokozay.png)
-Alokozay Energy - Dubai.
-3/10 tastes like chemicals
+Alokozay Energy - Dubai - 3/10 tastes like chemicals

 ![Ginseng Energy](assets/ginseng-energy.png)
-Ginseng Energy - 7/10 Korean.
-Tasted like pear juice.
+Ginseng Energy - Korean - 7/10 - Tasted like pear juice.

 ![Carabao Energy Drink](assets/carabao.png)
-Carabao - 4/10 - Thai.
-Sugar rush in a can, I think its the exact same stuff as the M150 in a different can.
+Carabao - Thai - 4/10 - Sugar rush in a can, I think its the exact same stuff as the M150 in a different can.

 ![Bing Blu](assets/bing-blu.png)
 Bing Blu - 10/10 - No notes, love blue raspberry.